WHO WE WORK WITH · HOSPITALITY

 What this looked like in practice.

-Palisades Lodge in California's Eastern Sierra came to the studio with a discovery-to-direct-booking problem.
-The property needed to build local visibility from scratch and make the path from site interest to reservation easier to use, both on the property's own site and across the local-search surfaces travelers actually check.
+Palisades Lodge in California’s Eastern Sierra came to the studio with a discovery-to-direct-booking problem.
+The property needed to build local visibility from a low baseline and make the path from site interest to reservation easier to use, both on the property’s own site and across the local-search surfaces travelers check.

 Local search and on-site content work supported discovery.
-The Google Business Profile reached 7,002 views in the latest reporting period and reviews grew from zero to sixteen.
+The Google Business Profile reached over 8,000 views in the latest reporting period, with 21 reviews on the profile at a 4.7-star average.
 Separately, a custom Mews-connected booking widget let guests choose dates and party size on the Palisades site before being handed into the booking engine.
+The search work and the booking-widget work are separate proof points: one strengthened discovery, the other strengthened the direct booking path.

 FIT